mrhenniger/MRHenniger_JS_Utilities/README.md

 Revision log...

+V12 - November 30 - Overhauled Component.ts to be based on web components.
+Component.ts is considered to be work in
+                    progress.

+                    Minor bug fix in Dom::innerHTMLAppend.
+This should be a more true append rather than a replacement of all dom components in that scope.

+                    Added functionality to Strings::random.
+There is now a third parameter which allows you to provide a string of seed characters.
+If you do not provide that seed string you get the default character
+                    set:  ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789!@#$%&*_+-=:;<>?

 V11 - July 13    - Added component support function to Dom.
 Also added new attributes function, atts, to Dom as well.
                    Strings has new function isJSON, isNumeric, number, lower and upper.